 Scroll down to read the original post from 2017

-2018 UPDATE!
-To celebrate the launch of the Top 10 Challenge, we’re holding a first-of-its-kind event in Toronto: A NON-food Trunk or Treat.
-Join us at Stock Yards Village this October 28th for some food-free fun.
+2019 UPDATE!
+To kick off the 2020 Top 10 Challenge, we’re holding the 2nd annual Food-Free Trunk or Treat at at Stock Yards Village in Toronto.
+Join us October 19th for games, crafts, prizes, ‘trunk-or-treating,’ and lots of food-free fun!
 It’s free to join, but you MUST register to attend.

 TURN YOUR NEIGHBOURHOOD TEAL THIS HALLOWEEN

 Started by a mom in 2012 and adopted by FARE in 2014, the Teal Pumpkin Project is a movement that helps spread awareness about food allergies and promotes safe, inclusive non-food treats at Halloween.